-The proposed rule adds new requirements for applicants to submit information concerning their ability to ensure business continuity, including information about the capacity of their communications and operational systems, contingency plans, disaster recovery plans, and the like.
-NASD Regulation also proposes a new standard for admission that requires that such systems, plans, and procedures be adequate.
-The staff would not be required to investigate the adequacy themselves; rather, the applicant would certify that the systems, plans, and procedures are adequate for the applicant's business.
-The applicant may rely on a third party (e.g., a vendor of such a system) to provide the certification if the applicant so chooses.
-NASD Regulation requests comment on what sort of certification would be appropriate, who may prepare it, and what it should contain.
+The proposed rule adds new requirements for Applicants to submit information concerning their ability to ensure business continuity, including information about the capacity of their communications and operational systems, contingency plans, disaster recovery plans, and the like.
+NASD Regulation also proposes a new standard for admission that requires that such systems, plans, and procedures be adequate in proposed Rule 1014(a)(6).
+The staff would not be required to investigate the adequacy themselves; rather, the Applicant would certify that the systems, plans, and procedures are adequate for the Applicant's business.
+The Applicant may self-certify or may rely on a third party (e.g., a vendor of such a system) to provide the certification if the Applicant so chooses.